Japan Weather in June 2026: Travel Tips and Seasonal Guides

 Don't let the showers stop you.
 Visiting an onsen in June is particularly rewarding.

-Open-air baths allow you to soak while light rain falls upon lush greenery.
+Open-air baths let you soak while light rain falls on lush greenery.
 Mountain hot springs in Hokkaido or Nagano offer cool, refreshing air, while seaside onsens in Okinawa provide stunning ocean views as the rainy season draws to a close.
 Urban day spas in Tokyo or Osaka are also perfect for a relaxing break from the humidity.

 What's more, consider spending a few cozy hours in museums and aquariums.
 Once the sky clears, you can hop on the Sumida River water bus near Tokyo Skytree and glide past cityscapes and bridges to enjoy an unforgettable, breezy view of Tokyo from the water.